neo4j-contrib/local-dataflow-runner/README.md

   --spec=/path/to/spec.json
 ```
 And that's it!
 A local Neo4j instance is going to be started via Docker and the pipeline will run directly on your machine.
+All logs are sent to standard output directly.
+Once the execution is done, the container is shut down.